Student Union Building, Room 317

 The senate has proven to be an excellent training ground and real-world experience for students in the area of politics, organizational communication, student affairs, budget and finance, and parliamentary procedures.
-Former ASNMHU members include U.S. Congressman Ben Ray Lujan, New Mexico State Auditor Hector Balderas, Senior Legislative Assistant Ane Romero, and NMHU Dean of Students Fidel Trujillo, among other distinguished alumni.
+Former ASNMHU members include U.S. Congressman Ben Ray Lujan, New Mexico State Attorney General Hector Balderas, Former NMHU Dean of Students Fidel Trujillo, and NMHU Dean of Students Kimberly Blea, among other distinguished alumni.

 As one looks across campus, he or she can see the many projects initiated by student senate.
 Some of the more recent projects are the Flagship of Diversity located at the Centennial Tower, which displays the flags from various countries represented by students attending Highlands.
 ASNMHU was also instrumental in acquiring funds for the blue security poles around campus to help maintain a safe and quality educational environment.
 Other projects included assisting in efforts to ensure that the university is in compliance with the Americans with Disabilities Act and the installation of speed bumps in high pedestrian areas of campus.
 Many of the effective programs and resources available today were introduced and supported by student senate, such as access to computer labs and the laptop computer loan program.

 ASNMHU’s budget is comprised of student fees paid by each student.
 At the beginning of the year, the senate approves a budget with several items covered.
-Some of the line items include the intramurals program, activities board, and allocated funding for campus clubs and organizations.
+Some of the line items include an activities committee fund to fund events hosted by student senate, and allocated funding for campus clubs and organizations.

 Eligibility requirements for student senators include satisfactory academic and disciplinary standing with the university.
 Undergraduate student senators must have at least a 2.5 grade point average to serve on ASNMHU.
 Graduate senators and executives must have at least a 3.0 GPA.
 Terms of office are for the duration of the academic year.
 Student Senate is required to meet eight times per semester.
 Typically, biweekly meetings are held on Sunday evenings in the spectacular governance room, located on the third floor of the Student Union Building.